AniketAshokPawar/HR_Practice/HR_Questions_01.md

 In automation testing, I work with Playwright and TypeScript.
 I create new end-to-end automation scripts for new functionalities.
 I also analyze and fix existing automation scripts when they fail.

-Overall, my role involves understanding requirements, testing the functionality manually, automating important end-to-end workflows, reporting and retesting defects, and supporting regression testing to ensure the quality of the product.

 ```
 ```
 ### Q.3 Explain your current project.